ECCC-MSC/open-data/docs/msc-data/obs_radar/readme_radarimage-datamart_en.md

 The data is available via the HTTP protocol.
 It is possible to access it with a standard browser.
 In this case, we obtain a list of links giving access to a GIF file.

-The radar images are available at the following address :
+The radar images are available at the following address:

 [https://dd.weather.gc.ca/radar/PRODUCT/FORMAT/RADAR/file name.extension](https://dd.weather.gc.ca/radar/PRODUCT/FORMAT/RADAR/file name.extension)

-where :
+where:

 * PRODUCT = [24_HR_ACCUM | CAPPI | PRECIPET]
 * FORMAT = [GIF] (other formats may appear in the future)